 First, choose what paint colors you'd like to use.

-We chose Acrylics Brights (Neon) Paints and used six different colors.
-We decided to use the darker colors first and then cover with the lighter colors but I'm sure you can do it either way (lighter first would work too).
+We chose Acrylics Brights (Neon) Paints and used five different colors.
+We decided to use the darker colors first and then cover those with the lighter colors.
+I'm sure you can do it either way (lighter colors first would work too).

-Cover your work area with newsprint and then cover your kids with a smock or old shirt :)
+Cover your work area with newsprint, put down wax paper where you'll paint the pot and then cover your kids with a smock or old shirt :)

 Then squeeze the paint around the edge of the pot so it drips down the side.